If you have more than $250,000 in cash at a single bank, a portion of your deposits may be uninsured.

 Developing a diversification strategy is critical for keeping funds insured and growing at a modest rate even during times of financial market volatility or economic downturn.
 Here’s how to safeguard your liquid wealth:

-• Consider multiple banks.
+- Use multiple banks to stay within FDIC limits.
 If the funds you currently have deposited into your bank exceed the FDIC insurance limit, consider moving portions of those funds to other banks.
 Maintaining multiple bank accounts across several different banks up to the $250,000 FDIC limit can keep your funds protected and fully guaranteed.
 This is a sound strategy regardless of whether the banking industry is experiencing challenges or not.

-• Look into an account with a credit union.
+- Use credit unions for additional insured coverage.
 If you live in a community with only a few banks, don’t forget that credit unions are an option.
 These institutions have insurance through the National Credit Union Association, which works the same as FDIC insurance and also covers up to $250,000 per insured credit union, per member-owner, per account ownership category.

 To learn more about diversifying assets and strategies to keep your wealth intact and meet financial goals, contact Anders Family Wealth and Estate Planning below.